-Before you share, be sure to add a title and description to your video.
+Before a candidate shares their test, they may add a title and description to their video.

-- Your description should give an overview of things that happen in the video and links to any relevant articles where users can learn more.
+- The description should give an overview of things that happen in the test and any commentary about why a particular coding decision may have been made.

-If your code is public, be sure to link to the repository in the cast description!
+If the code is public, have the candidate link to the repository in the cast description!

 Paircast works with git.
 Check out these articles to learn about how Paircast works with git:

-The?
-Paircast transcript can be used to create readmes that will display on GitHub and other hosted git sites.
-See the next section, “Publishing Markdown” for more.
+The Paircast transcript can be used to create readmes that will display on GitHub and other hosted git sites.

 For more on publishing markdown, see view source.

-You can download your video by using the HTML element.
+You can download videos by using the HTML element.
 Click the 3 dots, then download.

 Then, open the video in any editor, create GIFs, clips, summaries, and best-ofs!
-Once you’re ready, you can upload it to YouTube and link back to the Paircast for code samples!
+Once you’re ready, if desired it can be uploaded to YouTube and link back to the Paircast for code samples!